tarrare2/SwamPy/README.md

 Move the focus around with arrow keys, go back and forth through pages with PgUp/Dn.
 Filters demos out by default.

+If you want to use pyinstaller on it yourself, I'd recommend using swampy-b64 so you don't need the images.